mgravell/DraftBlogs/SortingPart3.md

 Note that I've pre-loaded a vector with the MSB value (which creates a vector with that value in every cell), and I've switched to using a `>` test instead of a bit test and shift.
 Partly, this is because the vectorized eqaulity / inequality operations *expect* this kind of usage, and very kindly return `-1` as their true value - using the result to directly feed "conditional select".

+[###missing: performance data###]

+A reasonable range of common operations are available on [`Vector`](https://msdn.microsoft.com/en-us/library/system.numerics.vector(v=vs.111).aspx) and [`Vector<T>`](https://msdn.microsoft.com/en-us/library/dn858385(v=vs.111).aspx).
+If you need exotic operations like "gather", you might need to wait until [`System.Runtime.Intrinsics`](https://github.com/dotnet/corefx/blob/master/src/System.Runtime.Intrinsics/ref/System.Runtime.Intrinsics.cs) lands.
+One key difference here is that `Vector<T>` exposes the *common intersection* of operations that might be available (with different widths) against *different* CPU instruction sets, where as `System.Runtime.Intrinsics` aims to expose the *underlying* intrinsics - giving access to the full range of instructions, but forcing you to code specifically to a chosen instruction set (or possibly having two implementations - one for AVX and one for AVX2).
+This is simply because there isn't a uniform API surface between generatons and vendors - it isn't simply that you get the same operations with different widths: you get different operations too.
+So you'd typically be checking `Aes.IsSupported`, `Avx2.IsSupported`, etc. Being realistic: `Vector<T>` is what we have *today*, and it worked damned well.

+## Summary

+We've looked at a range of advanced techniques for improving performance of critical loops of C# code, including (to repeat the list from the start):

+- using knowledge of how signed data works to avoid having to transform between them
+- performing operations in blocks rather than per value to reduce calls
+- using `Span<T>` as a replacemment for `unsafe` code and unmanaged pointers, allowing you to get very high performance even in 100% managed/safe code
+- investigating branch removal as a performance optimization of critical loops
+- vectorizing critical loops to do the same work with significantly fewer CPU operations

+And we've seen *dramatic* improvements to the performance.
+Hopefully, some or all of these techniques will be applicable to your own code.
+Either way, I hope it has been an interesting diversion.

+Next time: practical parallelization